Add a base to your experience

 From there, you can drag & drop any property onto the currently-edited scene to automatically create an asset or a collection bound to that property.
 You can also use bindings to display any part of your base as if you were using Excel or any other Interface Assets.

 If you are not familiar with bindings and data templates, we recommend you enroll in our free Intuiface Academy course, Connecting to the World.

-Force the local base copy to sync with the cloud
+Synchronizing the local base copy with the cloud

-Among the many advantages of the Intuiface Headless CMS are its creation and use of local base copies, not the cloud-hosted master, for editing and running experiences.
+Among the many advantages of the Intuiface Headless CMS are its creation and use of local base copies, not the cloud-hosted master, for editing experiences in Composer and running experiences in Player.
 This maximizes transfer speeds and renders experiences resilient in the face of poor network connectivity.

 Of course, changes can be continually made to the cloud-hosted master base over time, so it is important to synchronize the local base copy on a periodic basis.

 There are three scenarios in which the local base copy is automatically synchronized with the cloud:

 - When Composer's Play Mode is started

 - When an experience containing a base is first opened in Composer

 - When Player first runs an experience